 This is not a pleasant choice, but unless people want to move in with their children, it may be the only choice.

 The inability to do certain things sneaks up on people, and it arrives in stages and at different ages.

-Individuals who understand while they’re still in their fifties that they will start declining should take steps to protect themselves so that they don’t run into problems later.
+Individuals who are realistic about the aging process while they’re still in their fifties should take steps to protect themselves so that they don’t run into problems later.

-- learn how to prepare simpler meals and
+- learning how to prepare simpler, healthy meals and

-- find out what resources will be available to help them as they age.
+- finding out what resources will be available to help them as they age.